konraddj/Cluster-and-Domain-Controller-Configuration-SOP-for-Hyper-V-Environments/README.md

-# Cluster and Domain Controller Configuration SOP for Hyper-V Environments
+# Cluster and Domain Controller Configuration for Hyper-V Environments

 ## Overview